 Over the centuries, lamas played increasingly important roles in Tibet, not just as religious figures, but also as political leaders.
 Often in Tibet’s history, a lama led the government.
 The first lama to do so was the Sakya patriarch Chögyal Pakpa (1235-1280), who was given his temporal authority through the patronage of the Mongol rulers of China.
 It was also through Mongol patronage that the Dalai Lamas or their representatives have ruled Tibet since 1642 (with one major interruption).
 They, too, are both religious and temporal leaders.

 The last half of the 20th century has brought unparalleled changes to Tibet.
 The Communist government of China controls Tibet and under its rule Tibet’s religion and culture have suffered greatly.
 H. H. the Dalai Lama, spiritual and political leader of Tibet, has set up a government-in-exile in Dharamsala, India.
 Tibetan exiles have settled mostly in India but also in other countries such as Nepal, Switzerland, Canada, and the United States.
 H. H. the Dalai Lama has worked hard to bring the plight of Tibet to the world’s attention, and in 1989 his efforts gained him the Nobel Peace Prize.
 Since then, popular sentiment and political activism have increased in support of the restoration of Tibet.
-Embracing the values of compassion and wisdom, not all exiles view the loss of their homeland with anger and resentment.
-His Holiness Jigdal Dagchen Sakya, Head Lama of the Sakya Monastery of Tibetan Buddhism in Seattle, says that the changes in Tibet are an example of the true nature of human existence: all is impermanent, and everything changes.
+His Holiness Jigdal Dagchen Sakya (1929-2016), Founding Lama of the Sakya Monastery of Tibetan Buddhism in Seattle, says that the changes in Tibet are also an example of the true nature of human existence: all is impermanent, and everything changes.